mhendrey/triton-embed-text/docs/e5_large_v2.md

 This is a lower level of abstraction, most clients likely should be using [embed_text](embed_text.md) deployment.

+Optional Request Parameters:
+* `truncation`: bool, optional, default=False
+  Set to true if you want to truncate provided text to maximum length (512 tokens) supported by the model.
+Otherwise, if the provided text is too many tokens, an error will be returned.

 ## Example Request
 Here's an example request.
 Just a few things to point out
 1. "shape": [1, 1] because we have dynamic batching and the first axis is